tylertitsworth/5th-age-srd/Classes/Druid.md

 _Special:_ To use this talent, you must be in beast form, and you must have at least one beast aspect active.
 Trigger: You take damage.

-**Effect:** You end an active beast aspect power and then take only 1d6 damage (5th level: 3d6; 8th level: 6d6) from the triggering attack.
-You still suffer any other effects of the attack (including ongoing damage).
+**Effect:** You end an active beast aspect power and then take only 1d6 damage, 3d6 at champion tier, and 6d6) from the triggering attack.
+You still suffer any other effects of the attack (including ongoing damage at epic tier..

 ##### Adventurer Feat